rallepalaveev/A2RESET/Readme.md

 6. The program then performs a relative jump to $(FFFC) - the original reset vector as the computer's ROM is already active.
 As the $03F4 checksum does not check out - the computer performs a cold reboot.

 I hope it can be useful to someone.

+I have added new functionality to the firmware - v2.0.
+If you press the button quickly within 1 second then the computer prforms a warm reset and drops to monitor.